GGPOKER

 The Bluffer and the Psychological Warrior

 Ah, the art of the bluff – a tactic as old as poker itself.
-But it takes a right personality, a proper story teller, to bluff convincingly.
+But it takes the right personality — someone who can read the room and control what they project — to pull it off consistently.
 This player has an innate understanding of psychology, able to manipulate their image and project confidence or doubt as needed.
-The bluffer knows that poker is not just about the cards you have; it’s about the story you tell.
 Successfully bluffing requires courage, a deep understanding of human behavior, an impeccable poker face, and Shakespearean story telling skills.

 Poker Face